tchoi8/handmadecomputer/Binary/readme.md

-1-bit Computer has the fundamental functionalities that are found in all computers. **Artithmetics**, it can add two single digit numbers and return a two digits output, **Clock**, it creates a square wave oscillation that turn on and off an LED in varying speed, and **Memory**, a latch that can store 1-bit of Information.
+A 1-bit computer has all the fundamental abilities of the traditional computing device.
+It can perfom **artithmetic**, add two single digit numbers and return a two digit output.
+It has a **clock** that creates a square wave oscillation, turning on and off an LED at varying speed.
+And it has **memory**, a latch that can store 1-bit of information, a zero or a one.

 ![](https://farm6.staticflickr.com/5744/20578210488_c5016e6191_b.jpg =600x)